NEW bag collection | Collab with award-winning architect Lars Vejen

-A love of classic craftsmanship and sustainable Danish design brought together an award-winning architect and the world’s oldest glove brand for a new line of Danish-produced accessories in the form of clutches, bags and purses.
+A love of classic craftsmanship and timeless Danish design brought together an award-winning architect and the world’s oldest glove brand for a new line of Danish-produced accessories in the form of clutches, bags and purses.
 Behind the collaboration stands architect and designer Lars Vejen and the brand RHANDERS, which since 1811 has produced the iconic Randers Handsker.

 When Rina Hansen, 41, at the turn of 2019, was able to take the chair of RHANDERS from Arne Vejrum, 81, whose family had been running the 208 year-old company for 93 years, she put great pride in telling the outside world about her vision for the acclaimed company: She would rediscover, preserve and pay tribute to the craftsmanship and tradition which the company stands for.